pliniker/pliniker.github.io/_drafts/2016-12-05-dispatchers.md

 The memory model is a 256 slot register set.
 No stack, no heap.

-Instructions are fixed 32 bits wide with the low 8 bits forming the operator and the higher sets of 8 or 16 bits forming register or literal operands.
+"Bytecode" instructions are fixed 32 bits wide with the low 8 bits forming the operator and the higher sets of 8 or 16 bits forming register or literal operands.

 The code in `vm.rs` is deliberately designed to be dispatch-method agnostic: no default method is provided, merely the memory model and instruction function definitions.
 This separation of concerns